Running a business requires vision, dedication, investments, and knowledge about business taxes and other issues in the Netherlands.

 Some assets may be used both for business and private purposes such as a computer, a mobile phone, or furniture.
 Assets which by design can only be used for private purposes may not be allocated as business assets.
 Assets such as machines that can only be used in a business must be classified as business assets.

 If an asset has a dual-use purpose, the taxpayer may decide to either allocate the asset as a business asset or a private asset.
 These dual-use assets which can be used both privately and for business purposes allow the entrepreneur to make a decision if the asset should be classified as a company asset or private asset provided the 10% norm is satisfied.
 Dual-use assets may only be classified as such if they are used for at least 10% for business or private purposes (10% norm).

 Many entrepreneurs start the operation of their business from a home office.
 Usually a separate room within the house or apartment or maybe even just the living room table.
 As a main rule costs for a home office such as rental costs (if the property is rented) and utility costs are not tax-deductible.
 Only if a home office provides access to a separate entrance and has separate toilet facilities is a deduction of rental and utility costs related to the home office deductible.
 In general, the same rules apply for a home office when the property is owned, however, there are additional criteria to take into account depending on the legal status of the property used as an office.

-Businesses which are not VAT exempt must charge VAT for services rendered and/or goods delivered to clients.
+Businesses that are not VAT exempt must charge VAT for services rendered and/or goods delivered to clients.
 Unlike the income tax, VAT has less strict rules on the deduction of VAT related to home office costs.
 VAT on utility and rental costs may be deducted but only for a percentage that corresponds to the area used as a home office.
 VAT on items purchased for business purposes is fully tax-deductible in the VAT return.
 Items that are both used for private and business purposes may be pro-rated in accordance with business use.